chrishull/github-openstack/README.md

 # github-openstack
 Openstack Projects

-The OpenStack Configuration Service: Pluto
+Proposed OpenStack Configuration Service: Pluto

 Installation, expansion and configuration management is a long avoided pain point in the OpenStack world.
-Pluto addresses this.
+Pluto addresses a tiny bit of this.

 What is Pluto for OpenStack